microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-00.md

     ```Connect-AzAccount -Tenant '<Tenant ID>' -Environment 'AzureCloud' -Subscription '<Subscription ID>'```

+    **NOTE:** If you are using the Azure Cloud Shell, you can skip this step as PowerShell is already logged into your Azure subscription.

 1. Deploy the template by running the following PowerShell command from wherever you have unpacked the `/Challenge-00/` folder:

     ```